Webfire20/Hand-Tracking/README.md

 * Human-computer interaction
 * MediaPipe hand landmark detection

+## 📜 License

+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this project with proper attribution.

 ---

 ⭐ If you like this project, consider giving it a star on GitHub!